 The CSB Responsibilities: The CSB agrees to comply with the following requirements.

-The CSB shall use the funds Children’s Mental Health Block Grant funds to reduce states’ reliance on hospitalization and develop effective community-based mental health services for children with Serious Emotional Disturbance (SED).
+The CSB shall use the Children’s Mental Health Block Grant funds to reduce states’ reliance on hospitalization and develop effective community-based mental health services for children with Serious Emotional Disturbance (SED).
 Children with SED includes persons up to age 18 who have a diagnosable behavioral, mental, or emotional issue (as defined by the DSM).
 This condition results in a functional impairment that substantially interferes with, or limits, a child’s role or functioning in family, school, or community activities.

 The CSB shall comply with the additional uses or restrictions for this grant pursuant to Exhibit F of the performance contract.